kornia/limbus-components/README.md

     # IMPORTANT NOTE: imports with () are not allowed
 ```

-if they are not following this pattern, the `release` script will fail.
+if they are not following these patterns, the `release` script will fail.
 Check examples in the folder `limbus_components_dev`.